SystemsApproach/5G/intro.rst

 As of 3G, the generational designation corresponds to a standard defined by the 3GPP (3rd Generation Partnership Project).
-Even though its name has “3G” in it, the 3GPP continues to define the standard for 4G and 5G, each of which corresponds to a sequence of releases of the standard.
+Even though its name has “3G” in it, the 3GPP continues to define the standards for 4G and 5G, each of which corresponds to a sequence of releases of the standard.
 Release 15 is considered the demarcation point between 4G and 5G, with Release 16 expected by the end of 2019.
 Complicating the terminology, 4G